 I was finally diagnosed with Fibromyalgia when I was in my early twenties, after suffering with, what was then, predominantly, head and neck pain, since I was thirteen.

 I was told that it is usually diagnosed by eliminating most/all other possible conditions.
 I guess this is why it took about ten years to get a helpful diagnosis.
 I had tried acupuncture, massage, chiropractic, osteopathy, homeopathy and goodness knows what else, in trying to manage it.
 But the plain fact was: nothing worked.
 And if anything the condition was worsening.

 So when I finally got diagnosed, despite not being a fan of ‘labels’, it was a relief to get an explanation.

-What It Is Like Living with Fibro Now
+What It Is Like Living with Fibromyalgia Now

 Now, every day I have some level of pain or other.
-The ‘localised’ description isn’t far wrong – though it is still predominantly in my neck and shoulders, as I type this I have a ‘pain spot’ on my cheekbones and I had pains shooting into my head from the right side of my neck.
+The ‘localised’ description isn’t far wrong – though it is still predominantly in my neck and shoulders, I also get pain in my face from time-to-time and my the joint where my collarbones join my shoulders often really hurts.

 But I have fantastic support from my other half, a few folks from Church and the friendship I have found via the Twitter community.
 This means I can recommend trying the following hashtags to find others fighting similar battles: